democracyworks/user-http-api/README.md

 ```

 Any keys that are non-nil will be included in the *AND* style query; any keys
 that are nil will be excluded from the query.
+Case is important - the ability to
+do a case-insensitive search is pending.

 ### Update